November 8, 2019

 SPC empowers food and beverage companies at every level of the supply chain to preempt, prevent, and (yes) even eliminate costly recall events.
 With an SPC engine, historical data is well organized and easily accessed.
 Companies that rely on an SPC solution can readily validate their compliance in the event of an audit.

-Further, real-time insights garnered from using SPC help create meaningful opportunities for process improvements—including waste reduction and streamlined production.
+Further, real-time insights garnered from using SPC help create meaningful opportunities for quality process improvements—including waste reduction and streamlined production.
 This can boost revenue by lowering production costs, optimizing product quality, reducing scrap and throwaway, and reducing defects.
 And, in the long run, it protects the brand by mitigating food safety risks and ensuring consistent products.

 Many of the world’s largest purveyors of food and beverage products demand the highest level of SQF certification—which requires utilizing SPC.
 Having an SPC solution in place therefore grants mid- to large-sized suppliers the opportunity to compete on a national or global scale, increasing their market reach and enhancing their own brand.